 If you want to do the same type of thing with the Mail app on Mac, it’s easy to do.
 Here’s how to set up an automatic email reply in Mail on Mac.

 Set up the rules for your email reply

-1) Click Mail in your menu bar and select Preferences.
+1) Open the Mail app, click Mail in your menu bar, and select Settings or Preferences.

 2) Click on the Rules option on the top right of the window.

 4) Give your rule a name in the Description field.